 More of our Cookie recipes here:

 One Pot Honey Oatmeal Drop Cookies

-Position a rack in the middle of the oven; preheat to 325°F. Generously grease several large baking sheets or coat with nonstick spray.
+- Position a rack in the middle of the oven; preheat to 325°F. Line a baking sheet pan with parchment paper or generously grease or coat with nonstick spray.

-- In a very large saucepan or pot, melt the butter until fluid over medium heat, stirring.
+- In a large saucepan, melt the butter until fluid over medium heat, stirring.
 Remove from the heat.
-Stir the sugar, honey, and salt into the butter; if using regular table salt, add it all, if using coarse crystal salt, add 1/8 teaspoon and reserve the remainder for garnishing the cookies.
+Stir the sugar, honey, and salt into the butter.

 - Continue stirring the mixture, mashing out any lumps of sugar until completely smooth.
 Thoroughly stir in the oats and baking powder.
 Let the dough stand until cooled slightly.

 - Stir the flour into the dough until evenly incorporated.
 Let it stand to firm up for 5 to 10 minutes.
-Using soupspoons or a 1 1/2-inch-diameter ice cream scoop, scoop up the dough and drop in even 1 1/2-inch mounds, spacing 2 inches apart.
+Scoop up the dough and drop in even 1 1/2-inch mounds (a medium cookie scoop works perfect), spacing 2 inches apart.
 Pat down the mounds into 2-inch rounds.
-If garnishing with coarse salt, add a few crystals to the cookie tops.
+If garnishing with flaky salt, add a few crystals to the cookie tops.